Carson Palmquist: Professional career

+Colorado Rockies

 Palmquist was drafted by the Colorado Rockies in the third round with the 88th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $775,000.
 He made his professional debut with the Rookie-level Arizona Complex League Rockies, pitching a total of one inning for the season.

 To open the 2023 season, Palmquist was assigned to the Spokane Indians of the High-A Northwest League.
 In mid-August, he was promoted to the Hartford Yard Goats of the Double-A Eastern League.
-Over 19 starts between the two teams, he went 7-4 with a 3.90 ERA and 134 strikeouts over 92 1/3 innings.
+Over 19 starts between the two teams, he went 7–4 with a 3.90 ERA and 134 strikeouts over 92 1/3 innings.
 Palmquist was assigned to Hartford to open the 2024 season.
-In early August, he was promoted to the Albuquerque Isotopes.
-Over 27 starts between the two teams, Palmquist pitched to a 7-8 record, a 3.98 ERA and 144 strikeouts over 117 2/3 innings.
+In early August, he was promoted to the Triple-A Albuquerque Isotopes.
+Over 27 starts between the two teams, Palmquist pitched to a 7–8 record, a 3.98 ERA and 144 strikeouts over 117 2/3 innings.

-Palmquist began the 2025 campaign with Triple-A Albuquerque, logging a 2-2 record and 3.82 ERA with 45 strikeouts over his first seven starts.
+Palmquist began the 2025 campaign with Triple-A Albuquerque, logging a 2–2 record and 3.82 ERA with 45 strikeouts over his first seven starts.
 On May 16, 2025, Palmquist was selected to the 40-man roster and promoted to the major leagues for the first time.
+Palmquist made his MLB debut that same day as Colorado's starting pitcher versus the Arizona Diamondbacks at Chase Field, allowing five runs over four innings in an 8-0 loss.
+He was optioned and recalled multiple times throughout the season.
+Palmquist appeared in nine games (seven starts) for the Rockies and had a 0-4 record, an 8.91 ERA, 27 strikeouts and 25 walks over 34 1/3 innings.
+With Albuquerque, he pitched in 26 games and posted a 4-5 record and 4.64 ERA.

+Palmquist was optioned to Triple-A Albuquerque to begin the 2026 season.
+He made 12 appearances (five starts) for Albuquerque, but struggled to a 1-3 record and 7.20 ERA with 24 strikeouts over 25 innings of work.
+On May 21, 2026, Palmquist was designated for assignment by the Rockies.

+Washington Nationals

+On May 25, 2026 the Rockies traded Palmquist to the Washington Nationals in exchange for cash considerations.